 Corrosion is the damage or qualitative change of material under the influence of the environment.
 The corrosion of metal and alloy is mainly caused by chemical or electrochemical damage.
-Common corrosion-resistant metals are austenitic stainless steel, Hastelloy, Monel alloy, titanium and titanium alloy, platinum, gold, rhodium and other precious metals.
+Common corrosion-resistant metals are austenitic stainless steel, Hastelloy, Monel alloy, titanium and titanium alloy, platinum, gold, rhodium, and other precious metals.
 Few people know that the corrosion-resistant star material is tantalum.
-Tantalum has a good corrosion resistance.
-It can be called a wise choice for dealing with the problem of corrosion.
-Although tantalum is not a precious metal, it is comparable to precious metals in terms of chemical resistance.
-In addition, tantalum is easy to process in conditions that are significantly lower than room temperature.
-With its good corrosion resistance, tantalum plays a very important role in many chemical applications.
+Tantalum has good corrosion resistance.
+It is the metal that doesn’t fear aqua regia.

 The corrosion resistance of pure tantalum is very good.
 The corrosion resistance of tantalum tungsten alloy is far better.
 Ta10W and Ta2.5W have higher corrosion resistance than that of pure tantalum.
 However, due to the addition of tungsten, the material becomes harder and crisper, and the cost is much higher than that of pure tantalum.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.